 The third part is the Flash Loader.
 This piece of software enables the download of the user software or parts of it to the SOLID FLASHTM NVM.
 The Flash Loader routines are stored in the especially protected test ROM but parts of it are also stored in the SOLID FLASHTM NVM.
-Depending on the order the Flash Loader comes with the BPU-software enabling for TOE configuration at user premises.
+Depending on the order the Flash Loader comes with the BPUsoftware enabling for TOE configuration at user premises.
 After completion of the download and/or final configuration of the TOE, and prior delivery to the end user, the user is obligated to lock the Flash Loader.
 Locking is the permanent deactivation of the Flash Loader meaning that if once locked it can no more be reactivated and used.
 Note that the Flash Loader routines are always present, but are deactivated in case of the derivatives ordered without the software download option.
 Thus the user interface is identically in both cases - with and without Flash Loader on board - and consequently the related interface routines can be called in each of the derivatives.
 Already the MMU blocks calls of the Flash Loader software at derivatives coming without Flash Loader.
 In derivatives with Flash Loader the related function is performed.

 The fourth part is constituted from RFAPI functions in the ROM implementing a fast TOE startup and supporting the user by simplification of the required RFI settings if the contactless interface is used.
+The RFAPI functions are not part of the TOE Security Functionality (TSF).

-The fifth part are some basic routines for the Mifare Compatible Software (MCS) which are also located in the ROM and always on board, regardless whether the user has ordered the optional MCS library or not.
-If the MCS library is not on board, these routines remain unused in the ROM.
+The fifth part is some basic routines for the NRG Software which are also located in the ROM and always on board, regardless whether the user has ordered the optional NRG library or not.
+If the NRG library is not on board, these routines remain unused in the ROM.